Nebraska College of Technical Agriculture

-Nebraska College of Technical Agriculture (UNL–NCTA) is a public technical college in Curtis, Nebraska.
-It is part of the University of Nebraska system.
+The Nebraska College of Technical Agriculture (UNL–NCTA) is a public technical college in Curtis, Nebraska.
+It is part of the University of Nebraska system and began operations in 1965.

 History

-The Nebraska Legislature passed a bill to establish a Nebraska School of Agriculture as a boarding school for high school students in 1911.
+The Nebraska College of Technical Agriculture was preceded by the Nebraska School of Agriculture, which was established in 1895 as a part of the University of Nebraska system.
+In 1911, the Nebraska Legislature passed a bill to re-establish it as a boarding school for high school students.
 Curtis was selected as the site for the new school, over 11 other applicants in the state.
-Classes began in 1913.
+The main building, now known as Agricultural Hall, was completed in 1913, and the school officially opened that same year.